Wells Fargo Advisors Financial Network Privacy Notice

 |Vermont: We automatically treat customers with a Vermont mailing address as having limited sharing with our affiliates as provided above.

 Trust or fiduciary accounts: for which a Wells Fargo subsidiary is the trustee or service provider, including employer-sponsored retirement accounts, are protected under special rules of confidentiality.
 Information about these accounts is not shared for marketing purposes without specific consent.

-Dual Customer Relationships: If your financial advisor's relationship with WFAFN is terminated, your financial advisor will be permitted to retain your personal information as authorized in your General Account Agreement and Disclosure Document, including originals or copies of client and account documentation for the purpose of continuing the relationship with you and servicing your account through the financial advisor's new firm.
+Dual Customer Relationships: If your financial advisor's relationship with WFAFN ends, your financial advisor will be permitted to retain your personal information as authorized in your General Account Agreement and Disclosure Document, including originals or copies of client and account documentation for the purpose of continuing the relationship with you and maintaining and servicing your account through the financial advisor's new firm.
 WFAFN may also disclose your name, address, telephone number, email, and the account title of the accounts serviced by your financial advisor as allowed under the Protocol for Broker Recruiting, and as also authorized in your General Account Agreement and Disclosure Document.
 To withdraw any prior authorization to share this information, call 1-877-481-2766 or 704-499-6744.
 WFAFN will also retain copies of your client and account documentation as required by law.